Monday, November 12, 2012

 Creation or evolution?

-One of my most boring classes at Virginia Tech was Biology.
-For two quarters I had Dr. Patterson.
-He was the nicest guy, but also a boring professor.
-From those classes in 1986 and 1987, the main thing I learned is that calcium is used in a huge number of chemical functions in the body.
-There you have it.
-I am not a scientist of any sort.
-High school Biology, Chemistry, and Physics will get me no where in the scientific world today.
+I say with confidence, I am not a scientist of any sort.
 Fortunately for me, and for others who are not science experts, we can still know God.
-And in fact you will not discover God through science.
+In fact, you will not discover God through science.
 Why?
-God is Spirit! (see John 4:24) Being Spirit, we are only able to know God because He revealed Himself to us.
-Incredibly enough, God has revealed Himself to us as the Spirit became incarnate (in flesh).
-Jesus was fully God, and fully human.
+God is Spirit, as Christ revealed as recorded in John 4:24.
+Being Spirit, we are only able to know God because He revealed Himself to us.
+Incredibly enough, God has ultimately revealed Himself to us as the Spirit who became incarnate (in flesh).
+Jesus was fully God and fully human.

 Hunter Irvine